javaparser/javaparser/README.md

 # java-symbol-solver
-A Symbol Solver for Java built on top of JavaParser
+A Symbol Solver for Java built on top of [JavaParser](https://github.com/javaparser/javaparser/).

 ## Goal of the project